Tom Wilson (DJ): Bouncin' Back

 Wilson was also a nightclub DJ, appearing across the country at numerous clubs and events such as Awesome 101, Fantazia, Rezerection and The Fubar.
-He also became a record producer, producing "Technocat" which, billed as Technocat featuring Tom Wilson, became a top 40 hit on the UK Singles Chart.
+He also became a record producer, producing "Techno Cat" which, billed as Techno Cat featuring Tom Wilson, became a top 40 hit on the UK Singles Chart.
 It also charted in several European countries.
 In addition his track, "Let Your Body Go", spent one week at #60 in the UK chart in March 1996.
 Wilson also put together several compilation albums, namely the Bouncin' Back and Bouncin' Beats series.
 After a brief spell working at several other Scottish radio stations, including Beat 106 and Real Radio, Wilson rejoined Radio Forth in 2003 as head of music for both Forth One and Forth 2, and hosted two weekly shows including the Old Skool show on a Sunday evening.

 Gigs

 Wilson was popular on the club circuit, attending many prominent dance music events including 1992's SECC based 'Big Bang' event.
 The 1990s saw Wilson headlining the biggest dance festivals across Scotland, such as Livingston Forum's Awesome 101 and Ingliston's Rezerection.